-We love being outside, but the winter is also a great time to turn inwards and curl up with a good book and a cup of tea.
+We love being outside, but the winter is also a great time to turn inwards and curl up with a gardening good book and a cup of tea.
 We’ve selected some of our favorite books for both for children and adults.
-We also have music CD’s which are great when sitting around designing or just daydreaming of a new garden or what plants to add to an established one.
+We also have wonderful CDs from our favorite local musicians to provide the soundtrack for your day!
 So, if getting a gift for yourself, or for a beloved gardener friend we have the right size.

 The Stella Natura Wall Calendar is an easy-to-use, informative and beautiful planting and gardening calendar that shows the best times to take advantage of the cosmic influences of the moon, sun and planets.
 This is a research-based system that is used by Biodynamic farmers and gardeners.

 We have been using this calendar for over 25 years and believe it has helped with germination of seeds, root development of cuttings, and healthy plant development.
 More than just a calendar – it’s packed with valuable information and insights for successful growing, from seed to harvest!

 Don’t be fooled by the title; a lot of the area covered is in Colorado, including Denver, Boulder and Ft.
 Collins.
 This is a very good plant ID book from by Mary O’Brien and Karen Vail with interesting descriptions.
 In addition, it’s an excellent herbal, giving both medicinal and edible uses.
 Highlighted in yellow are important “cautions”.
 It is presented in a respectful way honoring nature as did the Ute Indians who pioneered the use of these plants.
 For example, did you know that Gambel Oak “…is a good back country first aid plant to know, using the leaves as a poultice or wash for insect bites and wounds, or chewing a piece of the bark for toothaches….”
 Good photos.
 These local gals really know their stuff and we highly recommend their book!